 Dairy Products – A discussion on the pros and cons of different kinds of milk, raw, grass-fed, pasteurized, grain-fed.

 Sleep – Critical information on how to improve your sleep quality, very important for recovery and growth.

 Stress – This section goes hand in hand with the Sleep section.
 It details stress management and how to offset it to your advantage.

 Environmental Chemicals – The dangers of chemicals in your daily environment and how to prevent or limit exposure to them.

 The High Performance Handbook PDF And Components

-This is a gigantic program which comprises 6 main components and 4 bonuses [as of now] and it leaves nothing to chance.
+This is a gigantic program that comprises 6 main components and 4 bonuses [as of now] and it leaves nothing to chance.
 It really is fully comprehensive and totally customizable.
 Perhaps a more fitting name would have been “The High Performance System”?

-The program is entirely digital and comes in PDF manuals, charts that can be downloaded and printed and video libraries.
+The program is entirely digital and comes in PDF manuals, charts that can be downloaded and printed, and video libraries.
 You can access the videos from an online portal, no DVDs deliveries, and you can access the program immediately upon purchase.